drewstephensdesigns/AFIExplorer/README.md

 ![](https://github.com/DrewStephensCoding/AFIExplorer/blob/master/screenshots/AFI%20Explorer.png)

-## 📑 AFI-Explorer (Android)
+## 📑 AFI Explorer (Android)
 ### Built by Airmen, for Airmen

+## Purpose
-**AFI Explorer** an minimal Android application built to easily reference U.S Air Force and Space Force guidance and publications using Modern Android development tools.
+A minimal Android application built to easily reference U.S Air Force guidance and publications using Modern Android development tools.

 ## App Link
 ##### You can directly download the latest version of the app from the play store. 🎯